yyeung13/oke_ocir_demo/add_block_storage_to_oci.md

 sudo mount /dev/oracleoci/oraclevdb /u01

+** Note: If after reboot, your file is missing in /u01, rerun this command to mount again.

 - You are ready to use the file system.
 To verify the result, run 'df -h' to see the new file systems and its available storage.